Pricing & Transparency

 $449/mo

-None separate Month-to-month available; longer plans for discounted pricing Medication, injection or oral kit, physician consult
+None separate Month-to-month available; higher doses add ~$100/mo Medication, injection kit, physician consult

 Mochi Health Source → $265/mo effective